-- The communication engineering details are protocol-dependent. - The connectivity package creates the IEC 61850 configuration for vertical communication automatically and it is directly suitable, in most cases, for IEC

-61850 client configuration.
-Either IEC 61850 Configuration tool or IET600 is needed for configuring horizontal and vertical communication.

-The Communication Management tool is used for other protocols; for example Modbus.
+- The communication engineering details are protocol-dependent. - The connectivity package creates the IEC 61850 configuration for vertical communication automatically and it is directly suitable, in most cases, for IEC 61850 client configuration.
+Either IEC 61850 Configuration tool or IET600 is needed for configuring horizontal and vertical communication. - The Communication Management tool is used for communication protocols; for example, Modbus and DNP3.